rojanjose/cloudnativeworkshop/docs/generatedContent/workshop-setup/ROKS.md

 The IBM Cloud Shell available at [https://shell.cloud.ibm.com](https://shell.cloud.ibm.com) is preconfigured with the full IBM Cloud CLI and tons of plug-ins and tools that you can use to manage apps, resources, and infrastructure.

-Another great online shell is available via the `Theia - Cloud IDE (With OpenShift)` at [https://labs.cognitiveclass.ai](https://labs.cognitiveclass.ai).
-The Cognitive Class shell comes with a Docker Engine and Helm v3 at the time of writing.

 ## Login to OpenShift

 1. In a new browser tab, go to [https://cloud.ibm.com/kubernetes/clusters?platformType=openshift](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift).